learn-compsci/mathematical-techniques/content/set-card-inf.md

 >[!Remark]
 > A set $A$ is **countable** if there exists a surjective function $f : \mathbb{N} \to A$.
 >
 > The CS1231S treatment is via sequences.
-But such a function $f$ that is surjective basically provides a sequence that satisfies [Lemma 9.2, Slide 34 of the CS1231S notes](https://www.comp.nus.edu.sg/~cs1231s/lect/24s1/Lecture09_Cardinality_full.pdf).
+But such a function $f$ that is surjective basically provides a sequence that satisfies [their lemma 9.2](https://www.comp.nus.edu.sg/~cs1231s/lect/24s1/Lecture09_Cardinality_full.pdf).

 There are a few useful facts (provable theorems, in fact) that you should know.
 Let's list some out now: